Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 This requirement could be implemented by several of the implementation strategies described above.
 For example:

-#@SECTION: 1.
-Scheduling strategy: if, for example, RunnableEntitys ’r1’ and ’r2’ are mapped
-to the same task, the criterion is automatically satisﬁed.
+ 1. Scheduling strategy: if, for example, RunnableEntitys ’r1’ and ’r2’ are mapped to the same task, the criterion is automatically satisﬁed.
 For this purpose it is necessary to make sure that the OS can only execute a single instance of the task into which the RunnableEntitys are put.

-#@SECTION: 2.
-Mutual exclusion semaphores: in case ’r1’ and ’r2’ are mapped to different tasks
+ 2. Mutual exclusion semaphores: in case ’r1’ and ’r2’ are mapped to different tasks is executing
-is executing
 (’T1’, respectively ’T2’), the OS shall make sure that while ’T1’ ’r1’, ’T2’ running ’r2’ can never preempt it and vice-versa.
 This could be im